-The minimum detection sensitivity level of CD62L using this human L-selectin ELISA kit was 10.18 ng/ml.
-The dynamic assay range for this kit is 20.0 – 6,000 ng/ml.
+The minimum detection sensitivity level of CD62L (L-selectin) using current human L-selectin ELISA kit was 10.18 ng/ml.
+The dynamic range for this assay is 20.0 – 6,000 ng/ml.

 - Ligands for L-selectin: homing, inflammation, and beyond.
 Annu Rev Immunol.
 (2004) 22: 129-56.
 Review.
 Rosen S.D.

 - Cell adhesion molecules in human embryo implantation.
 Sheng Li Xue Bao.
 (2012) 64 (3): 247-58.
 Review.
 Fukuda M.N. and Sugihara K.

 - Selectins: initiators of leucocyte adhesion and signalling at the vascular wall.
 Cardiovasc Res.
 (2015) 107 (3): 331-9.
 Review.
 McEver R.P.

 - L-selectin–a dynamic regulator of leukocyte migration.
 Eur J Cell Biol.
 (2012) 91 (4): 257-64.
 Review.
 Wedepohl S., et al.